Wisconsin Misdemeanor Classes & Penalties Learn more about fines & sentencing

 Wisconsin Criminal Defense Lawyers Provide Top-Rated Defense for Misdemeanors

 If you or a loved one has been accused of a misdemeanor, don’t wait to seek legal advice.
 A misdemeanor can have a lasting negative effect on your life.
 Whether you’re facing a DUI in Milwaukee or got caught trespassing in Racine, our Waukesha law firm is here to offer help.
 Our misdemeanor defense lawyers provide the best possible defenses throughout Southeast Wisconsin.
 Our reasonable rates and flexible payment plans make it possible for anyone to afford our Milwaukee lawyers.
-Schedule your free legal advice consultation today for more information on misdemeanors, your legal options, and expungement of past misdemeanor convictions.
+Schedule your free legal advice consultation today for more information on misdemeanors and your legal options.

 You are only guilty if you are convicted. ™